crillab/jkahypar/CONTRIBUTING.md

 ### Fixing a Bug

-You may also fix the bug yourself, and submit a *merge request* with your fix.
+You may also fix the bug yourself, and submit a *pull request* with your fix.

 Before writing the fix, ask yourself whether the bug you identified is actually a bug.
 If you are not sure, prefer submitting a bug report first.
-Otherwise, we will reject the merge request.
+Otherwise, we will reject the pull request.

 When submitting the request, start by describing the bug you have fixed.
 If this bug has already been reported, specify the corresponding issue using